-An anal fissure is a superficial tear in the skin distal to the dentate line and is a cause of frequent emergency room visits.
-In most cases, anal fissures are a result of hard stools and/or constipation, as well as injury.
+An anal fissure is a superficial tear in the skin distal to the dentate line and is a cause of frequent emergency department visits.
+In most cases, anal fissures are a result of hard stools or constipation, as well as injury.
 Anal fissures are common in both adults and children, and those with a history of constipation tend to have more frequent episodes of this condition.
-Anal fissures can be acute (lasting less than 6 weeks) or chronic (more than 6 weeks).
-The majority of anal fissures are considered primary/typical occurring at the posterior midline.
+Anal fissures can be acute (lasting less than six weeks) or chronic (more than six weeks).
+The majority of anal fissures are considered primary and typically occur at the posterior midline.
 A small percentage of these may occur at the anterior midline.
 Other locations (atypical/secondary fissures) can be caused by other underlying conditions that require further workup.
-The diagnosis of anal fissure is primarily clinical.
+The diagnosis of an anal fissure is primarily clinical.
 Several treatment options exist, including medical management and surgical options.

-Causes of anal fissures commonly include constipation, chronic diarrhea, sexually transmitted diseases, tuberculosis, inflammatory bowel disease, HIV, anal cancer, childbearing, prior anal surgery, and/or anal sexual intercourse.
+Causes of anal fissures commonly include constipation, chronic diarrhea, sexually transmitted diseases, tuberculosis, inflammatory bowel disease, HIV, anal cancer, childbearing, prior anal surgery, and anal sexual intercourse.
 The majority of acute anal fissures is thought to be due to the passage of hard stools, sexually transmitted infection (STI), or anal injury due to penetration.
-Chronic anal fissure typically is a recurrence of an acute anal fissure and is thought to be also caused by the passage of hard stools against an elevated anal sphincter tone pressure, with symptoms lasting greater than 6 weeks.
-Underlying conditions such as inflammatory bowel disease, tuberculosis, HIV, anal cancer, and/or prior anal surgery are predisposing factors to both acute and chronic atypical anal fissures.
-Approximately 40% of patients who present with acute anal fissures progress to having chronic anal fissures.
+A chronic anal fissure typically is a recurrence of an acute anal fissure.
+It is thought to be also caused by the passage of hard stools against an elevated anal sphincter tone pressure, with symptoms lasting greater than six weeks.
+Underlying conditions such as inflammatory bowel disease, tuberculosis, HIV, anal cancer, and prior anal surgery are predisposing factors to both acute and chronic atypical anal fissures.
+Approximately 40% of patients who present with acute anal fissures progress to chronic anal fissures.

 Anal fissures present in any age group; however, they are mostly identified in the pediatric and middle-aged population.
 Gender is equally affected, and approximately 250,000 new cases are diagnosed each year in the United States.

 If the patient has chronic recurrent anal fissures, an examination under anesthesia is recommended to help diagnose the exact cause and sometimes treat the patient.
-Evaluation of both acute and chronic anal fissure initially involves determining if it is a primary or secondary anal fissure.
+Evaluation of both acute and chronic anal fissures initially involves determining if it is a primary or secondary anal fissure.
 As described earlier, a primary or typical anal fissure occurs in the posterior or anterior midline, and an atypical or secondary anal fissure occurs in any location other than a primary anal fissure.
-If an atypical or secondary anal fissure is encountered, conditions such as Crohn's disease should be immediately ruled out.
-It is to be noted that patients with Crohn's and/or other underlying conditions can have anal fissures located at the typical/primary locations.
+If an atypical or secondary anal fissure is encountered, conditions such as Crohn disease should be immediately ruled out.
+It is to be noted that patients with Crohn or other underlying conditions can have anal fissures located at the typical/primary locations.

-Initial treatment of anal fissures is medical.
-Frequent Sitz baths, analgesics, stool softeners, and a high-fiber diet are recommended.
+The initial treatment of anal fissures is with medical interventions.
+Frequent sitz baths, analgesics, stool softeners, and a high-fiber diet are recommended.
 Prevention of recurrence is the primary goal.
 Adequate fluid intake is also helpful in preventing the recurrence of anal fissures and is strongly encouraged.
-If conservative management with dietary changes and laxatives fail, other options can be used which include topical analgesics such as 2% lidocaine jelly, topical nifedipine, topical nitroglycerin, or a combination of topical nifedipine and lidocaine compounded by a pharmacy.
+If conservative management with dietary changes and laxatives fail, other options can be used, which include topical analgesics such as 2% lidocaine jelly, topical nifedipine, topical nitroglycerin, or a combination of topical nifedipine and lidocaine compounded by another medication.
 Topical nifedipine works by reducing anal sphincter tone, which promotes blood flow and faster healing.
 Topical nitroglycerin acts as a vasodilator to encourage increased blood flow to the area of the fissure, increasing the rate of healing.
-While both have been shown to be effective treatments, topical nifedipine is regarded to be superior to topical nitroglycerin in 2 ways.
+While both have been shown to be effective treatments, topical nifedipine is regarded to be superior to topical nitroglycerin in two ways.
 First, nifedipine has been found to result in a higher healing rate compared to nitroglycerin.
-Second, it resulted in fewer side effects as nitroglycerin frequently causes headaches and hypotension.
+Second, it resulted in fewer side effects, as nitroglycerin frequently causes headaches and hypotension.
 If patients use nitroglycerin, it is recommended that they apply the ointment in a seated position and refrain from standing too quickly.
-Patients should also be adviced to avoid medications such as sildenafil, tadalafil, and vardenafil while using nitroglycerin.
+Patients should also be advised to avoid medications such as sildenafil, tadalafil, and vardenafil while using nitroglycerin.

 The chronic anal fissure (CAF), is typically more difficult to treat given recurrence and complications.
-Aside from using nitrates and calcium channel blockers, a third pharmacological method can be employed to prevent recurrence of CAF.
+Aside from using nitrates and calcium channel blockers (CCBs), a third pharmacological method can be employed to prevent a recurrence of CAF.
 Botulinum toxin (BTX) is generally considered safe and provides significant pain relief.
 Compared to nitrates and CCBs, BTX is superior and the most effective.

 Other acute complications from LIS surgery include excessive bleeding that is encountered more commonly during the open technique and may require suture ligation.
 Approximately 1% of patients undergoing the closed technique develop a perianal abscess, primarily because of the dead space created by the separation of the anal mucosa.